Training

 Your very first project as a class immediately throws you headfirst into a world that generates a deeply connected and communicative ensemble while working outside everyone's area of familiarity in some form.

-Graduate Film Collaboration
+Grad Film Collaboration

 Public Theater Collaboration

-In Year 3, Graduate Acting students work with Public Theater Artistic Director Oskar Eustis and Master Writer Chair Suzan-Lori Parks in a collaboration class with NYU Graduate Dramatic Writing and Design Students along with emerging professional directors.
+In Year 3, Grad Acting students work with Public Theater Artistic Director Oskar Eustis and Master Writer Chair Suzan-Lori Parks in a collaboration class with NYU Graduate Dramatic Writing and Design Students along with emerging professional directors.
 This class focuses on the collaborative process of developing new work and the way great collaboration can lead to better scripts.